guilherme-pg/image-comparator/README.md

 ### **What it is?**
 The Image Comparator serves to do exactly what the name says, compare images.</br>
 The user selects two images and clicks the 'compare images' button.</br>
-Then he is redirected to a page with the metrics and statistics that evaluate the similarity or not between the images.
+Then it is redirected to a page with the metrics and statistics that evaluate the similarity or not between the images.

 <p align="center">
   <img src="./static/images/land_page.png" alt="Land Page" style="height: 400px;"/>